 1. The SMF invokes the Npcf_SMPolicyControl_Create service operation to PCF with the UE private IPv4 address within the "ipv4Address" attribute assigned by the network (e.g., the SMF, the UPF, the Radius server, the static IP address subscribed in the UDM, etc.), the DNN within "dnn" attribute and Network Slice within "snssais" attribute and the public address-related identifiers within the "ipDomain" attribute.
 The PCF delivers policy rule information to the SMF.

-Editor’s Note: It is FFS that the public address-related identifiers can be the identifier of the UPF, the IP index supported by the UPF, the identifier of the NAT, the NAT domain name, etc.

 2. The PCF establishes session policy association for UE and create a resource for the session.

 The PCF registers the PDU session binding information in the BSF by invoking the Nbsf_Management_Register_Create service operation.
 The BSF saves the binding information (private IPv4 address within "ipv4Addr" attribute, public address-related identifiers which can be associated to the IP domain information within the "ipDomain" attribute, the DNN within the "dnn" attribute and the Network Slice within the "snssais" attribute).